-The easiest healthy filled chocolates recipe uses only four ingredients to create a delicious chocolate candy with a healthy fudgy filling.
-Perfect for Easter, Mother’s Day, Christmas, Valentine’s Day and even as a delicious candy birthday gift.
+The easiest fudge healthy filled chocolates recipe uses only four ingredients to create a delicious chocolate candy with a healthy fudgy filling.
+Perfect for Easter, Mother's Day, Christmas, Valentine's Day and even as a delicious candy birthday gift.

-Healthy Filled Chocolates Recipe
+Healthy Fudge Filled Chocolates Recipe

-Make your own filled chocolates at home with this easy four ingredient recipe.
+Make your own fudge filled chocolates at home with this easy four ingredient recipe.
 And make them healthy!
 Full of heart healthy fats, and fiber and metabolism-boosting energy.
 If you are going to stuff your face with chocolate, it might as well be healthy.

-The filling in this particular chocolate filled recipe is my favorite and I actually also use it as a layer in this vegan gluten-free brownies.
+The filling in this particular chocolate filled recipe is my favorite and I actually also use it as a layer in this these layered brownies.
 The chocolate filling has an unusual texture, light but fudgy, and a melt-in-your-mouth consistency.
-Once you eat one, you’ll find the experience haunting and want another one right away, haha.
-The good thing is, that’s okay, because they are high in fiber and MCTs, both of which benefit the heart, weight loss and digestion.
+Once you eat one, you'll find the experience haunting and want another one right away, haha.
+The good thing is, that's okay, because they are high in fiber and MCTs, both of which benefit the heart, weight loss and digestion.

 I love making filled chocolates in mini cupcake liners.
 In fact, if you have my book "Crazy Healthy With 4 Ingredients", you'll find several chocolate treats that are made in cupcake liners, including "Lentil Chocolate Fudge Cups" on page 19 and "Chocolate Orange Turmeric Cups" on page 33.